Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 OverrideMeshRendererBaker.cs and there’s an example of its usage for [dynamic meshes](Dynamic%20Meshes.md).

+Renderers are invalid if they do not have the appropriate world-space transform component for the transform system in use (`WorldTransform` for QVVS and `LocalToWorld` for Unity Transforms).

+### Renderer Extras

-Renderer entities can also be given the `RendererVisibilityFeedbackFlag` which is an `IEnableableComponent` that is enabled if the renderer was visible in the previous frame, and disabled otherwise.
+Renderer entities can be given the `RendererVisibilityFeedbackFlag` which is an `IEnableableComponent` that is enabled if the renderer was visible in the previous frame, and disabled otherwise.
 Renderer entities can also be given `PostProcessMatrix` and `PreviousPostProcessMatrix` for applying shear and other visual matrix transform effects to the entities for rendering.

-Renderers are invalid if they do not have the appropriate world-space transform component for the transform system in use (WorldTransform for QVVS and LocalToWorld for Unity Transforms).
+If a renderer entity uses procedural vertex shader animation, its culling bounds can be increased via the `ShaderEffectRadialBounds` component.

+### LODs

+Renderer entities can belong to a LOD Group.
+Unlike in Entities Graphics, Kinemation does not bake the LOD Group Game Object as an entity, and does not add any components for it.
+Instead, Kinemation bakes each Renderer as a LOD independently, and assumes all renderers in the LOD Group have the same position.
+If you have a use case that breaks this assumption, please report it.
+Kinemation supports LOD Crossfade (which also needs to be enabled in Shader Graph shaders), but does not support animated crossfades.

+At runtime, `LodHeightPercentages` or `LodHeightPercentagesWithCrossfadeMargins` hold the LOD range parameters. `LodCrossfade` holds the crossfade value.
+And `SpeedTreeCrossfadeTag` enables speedtree-style crossfades which blends the higher-res mesh vertices towards the lower-res mesh.

+As an alternative to LOD Group, Kinemation provides LOD Pack, which allows packing up to 3 LOD levels in a single entity with crossfades (the last level can be empty for a fade-out effect).
+LOD Pack is an authoring component that should be attached to any Mesh Renderer not part of a LOD Group.
+LOD Pack is often more performant, especially for dynamic entities as it avoids the need for child entities.
+At runtime, such entities have `LodCrossfade`, `UseMmiRangeLodTag`, and either `MmiRange2LodSelect` or `MmiRange3LodSelect`.

+### Unique Meshes

+Renderer entities can be set up with a Unique Mesh.
+This is a mesh pooled at runtime that uniquely belongs to an entity, and is fed its contents from dynamic buffers.
+To create one, simply add the `UniqueMeshConfig` component.
+This component should be enabled whenever the mesh needs to be updated from the buffers.
+You can optionally add any of the following buffers:

+-   `UniqueMeshPosition`
+-   `UniqueMeshNormal`
+-   `UniqueMeshTangent`
+-   `UniqueMeshColor`
+-   `UniqueMeshUv0xy`
+-   `UniqueMeshUv3xyz` (typically used for motion vectors)
+-   `UniqueMeshIndex` (vertex indices in triangles)
+-   `UniqueMeshSubmesh`

+If your Unique Mesh uses submeshes, you will need to use the renderer baking override API to configure the submesh IDs and materials, and you must add the `OverrideMeshInRangeTag` component.
+You can use `RendererBakingTools.uniqueMeshPlaceholder` as the mesh and disable submesh clamping when extracting `MeshMaterialSubmeshSettings`.

 ## Deforming Renderers